JaCraig/Woodchuck/README.md

 ## Features

 - **Easy Integration**: Simple setup for quick integration into your projects.

 - **Customizable Logging Levels**: Define and use different logging levels to categorize and filter messages.

 - **Extensible Plugins**: Extend functionality with plugins for various output formats and destinations.

+- **Structured Logging**: Log structured event data to make it easier to analyze and understand.

+- **Flexible Configuration**: Configure the logger with a fluent interface to customize the logging experience.

 ## Installation